 date to confirm the expiration.

-Step 2: Check if Renewal Occurred but Server Didn't Reload
+Step 2: Check if Renewal Already Occurred but Server Didn't Pick it Up

-Before attempting renewal, verify whether your SSL certificate might have been renewed but not yet loaded by your web server:
+Before renewing your certificate, verify whether it might have already been renewed but just not yet loaded by your web server:

 - If you're using Certbot, run: